Tarbolton: Location

 Tarbolton is 7 mi east-northeast of Ayr, 7 mi southwest of Kilmarnock, 5 mi West of Mauchline, and 1+1/4 mi from its own now disused railway station.
 It has a school, church, a gospel hall, two pubs, a bowling club, and is home to the Bachelors' Club, a frequent haunt of Robert Burns.
 The village is in the Cumnock and Doon Valley.

 The monastery and later castle of Fail existed at the hamlet of that name near Fail Toll.
 Fail Loch once covered a significant area however it survives now only as an area liable to flooding.

 Nearby going towards Failford was the Old Montgomery Castle or Coilsfield House where one of Robert Burns's loves worked.

-Tarbolton Primary takes pupils from surrounding farms and from Failford, a small hamlet north of the village.
+Tarbolton Primary takes pupils from surrounding farms and from Failford, a small hamlet south of the village.
 The school's houses are Fail, Afton, Coyle and Montgomery, named after local areas and rivers.